SnowArchitect60/musical-instrument-classifier/README.md

 - The accuracy and generalization performance of the model suffer due to the intrinsic disadvantage of having a general dataset.

 ### 📌 Future Improvements
-- Provide a more tailored dataset for each instrument listed by including queries focusing on the specific qualities of each instrument. (v0.5.b)
+- Expand the training dataset strategically by providing special queries highlighting the qualities specific to each instrument. (v0.5.b)
 - Add more instrument types, non-standard angles, and backgrounds. (v1.0.b)
 - Include Gradio or HuggingFace for the model's UI application. (v1.0)